Security Recommendations

 -

-If Luna is configured in FIPS mode, then you can choose all the three keys unique from one another such as:
+If Luna is configured in FIPS mode, then you can choose all three keys unique from one another such as:

 - k1≠k2≠k3 (All three keys must be unique)